richardcoca/richardcoca/README.md

 ### Hi there 👋

+### I am a first-year PhD student in the Graduate Program in Neuroscience at Boston University.

+### I am currently aiming to expand my computational skills and appreciate any helpful resources, courses, etc.

+### 📫 How to reach me: richcoca@bu.edu

 <!--
 **richardcoca/richardcoca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-### I am a first-year PhD student in the Graduate Program in Neuroscience at Boston University.
-For opportunities to collaborate, please reach me by emailing richcoca@bu.edu
+### I am a
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...